Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 </form>
 ```

-So let’s start by adding a validation function to the page.
+So let's start by adding a validation function to the page.

 ```html
 <form method="post" action="" onsubmit="return Validate(this);">